scaleway/crossplane-provider-scaleway/README.md

 | `zone`            | The [zone](https://developers.scaleway.com/en/quickstart/#region-and-zone) that will be used as default value for all resources. (`fr-par-1` if none specified)  |

 ### Create a ProviderConfig

-Create a `ProviderConfig` Kubernetes configuration file to attach your Scaleway credentials to the installed provider.
+1. Create a `ProviderConfig` Kubernetes configuration file to attach your Scaleway credentials to the previously installed provider.

+Modify the values in the example according to your needs.
+Refer to the configuration reference information to understand the requested values.

 ```yaml
 apiVersion: scaleway.upbound.io/v1beta1